 While out in the wilderness, it is important to keep in mind that this is not just human territory.
 It is the territory of many different packs of wild animals.

-While out exploring in nature, it is extremely important to know how to defend against wild packs of animals.
-Here is a short list of what to do if you are attacked by various animals such as wolves, coyotes, bears, raccoons and even birds.
+While exploring nature, it is extremely important to know how to defend against wild packs of animals.
+Here is a short list of what to do if you are attacked by various animals such as wolves, coyotes, bears, raccoons, and even birds.

 Whatever you do, do NOT turn and run.
 The canine family thrills off the chase, as they are predatory creatures.